 Tashiro Hikaru.
 Four ink and wash drawings for illustrations. n.p.
 (196-?)
 The best picture is 31x20cm, three have tracing paper overlays with editorial notes.
 Au$450

 As I looked for Tashiro Hikaru it emerged that he has a maybe small group of fans, particularly artists.
 Most of his work was magazine and newspaper illustration, reproduced as grey blobs and scratches in a sea of grey type, so it's a wonder that he has any fans.
-You have to be lucky or determined to find something shows what a good draughtsman and what canny eye he had.
+You have to be lucky or determined to find something shows what a good draughtsman and what a canny eye he had.
 I was lucky.

 He was born in 1913, was recognised young, and studied with Tomita Onichiro, Ishii Hakutei, and Foujita Tsuguharu - a pretty impressive list.
 He went to work for magazines at the age of 18 in 1931 and continued illustrating novels and stories ever after.
 He died in 1996